Chobbes/Hipster/docs/design.md

 # TODO

+- Compile to MIPS
 - Web and console interface for debugging
 - Recording and playback of machine state
 - MIPS parser to allow for conversion to Hipster, and debugging of ordinary MIPS code
 - Code analysis using Hoopl
   - Calling convention assertions? https://en.wikipedia.org/wiki/MIPS_instruction_set#Compiler_register_usage
+  - Check sizes of integers?
+Do they fit as immediate values?
 - Optimization passes (for instance unrolling loop structures nicely)
 - Convert to LLVM for native compilation?
 - Provide a library of pre-existing utilities for writing MIPS code (loops and such).